-For boys, when naming their genitals ( or private parts) for kids with a male body, we use the terms penis and testicles or scrotum.
+When naming the genitals ( or private parts) for kids with a male body, we use the terms penis and testicles or scrotum.

 Technically, the testicles are the inside part (they feel like a peeled boiled egg) and the scrotum is the skin or sac on the outside that holds them.

-For girls, when naming the genitals (or private parts) for kids with a female body, we use the terms vulva and vagina.
+When naming the genitals (or private parts) for kids with a female body, we use the terms vulva and vagina.

 Ideally, we should start off talking about the vulva as the outside part, and the vagina as the inside part.
 Don’t stress if you started with the word vagina, just start including the vulva as well.